usr2r00t/mini_game_POO/README.md

-This is a mini game coded in Ruby - "They all want my POO"
+### This is a mini game in Ruby - "They all want my POO"